Dylan Thomas: Childhood

-All these relatives were bi-lingual, and many worshipped at Smyrna chapel in Llangain where the services were always in Welsh, including Sunday School which Thomas sometimes attended.
+All these relatives were bilingual, and many worshipped at Smyrna chapel in Llangain where the services were always in Welsh, including Sunday School which Thomas sometimes attended.
 There is also an account of the young Thomas being taught how to swear in Welsh.
-His schoolboy friends recalled that “It was all Welsh—and the children played in Welsh...he couldn’t speak English when he stopped at Fernhill...in all his surroundings, everybody else spoke Welsh...”
+His schoolboy friends recalled that "It was all Welsh—and the children played in Welsh...he couldn't speak English when he stopped at Fernhill...in all his surroundings, everybody else spoke Welsh..."
 At the 1921 census, 95% of residents in the two parishes around Fernhill were Welsh speakers.
 Across the whole peninsula, 13%—more than 200 people—spoke only Welsh.